AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/edge-network/validation/edge-analytics-validation.md

 * Check for: Edge Bridge Extension, Edge Extension, Edge Identity Extension, Mobile Extension
 * Optional: Consent Extension, Lifecycle Extension

-Refer to this [documentation](https://developer.adobe.com/client-sdks/solution/adobe-analytics/migrate-to-edge-network/) to learn more about which extension should be used.
+Refer to this [documentation](https://developer.adobe.com/client-sdks/solution/adobe-analytics/migrate-to-edge-network/) for more information on which extension should be used.

 ## Validate events with the Analytics Event view